jedi661/UoFiddlerPixel/README.md

 version more than the original version.
 Also, some source codes from older and New projects that are no longer supported have been integrated.

 Version : 4.12.5
-- AminEdit added new features, Body Human display will be expanded.
+- AminEdit added new features, Body Human display will be expanded, and Mounted

 Version : 4.12.4
 - Add About revised, removed more Richtextbox and added a matrix animation with the names of the developers, new links, and new information.